 All projects require formal approval from the Raine Study Scientific Review Committee before the project can commence and there are four key stages in the application process, as outlined below:

 For new project applications, we suggest researchers contact the Scientific Management Committee to have an informal discussion about their project idea.
 The Committee can suggest potential collaborators and advise on relevant considerations, such as data access fees, need for a biosample request, and overlaps with previously approved projects.
-You can email the Scientific Officer.
+You can email the Scientific Manager.